samuel-pratt/bc-ferries-api/README.md

 ## How It's Made

-The api is a Go api connected to a web scraper.
+BC Ferries API is a Go api connected to a web scraper.
 The scraper is made with Goquerey.
 It runs every 3 minutes and saves the relevant, formatted data to a json file.
 When the api recieves a request, it checks the validity of the request, then returns the specified data.

 The frontend is made with HTML, Bootstrap, and Javascript.
 When the user hits the request button, it runs a small script that calls the api with the user's request, and displays the info on the page.